 The following conversation is usually about the route planning.
 The skipper should match clients’ wishes and desires about sailing destinations with possibilities regarding distances and a weather forecast.
-A good skipper should explain the current situation at sea and at the destination in advance, as well as give own suggestions and advice if the clients are not completely sure where they would like to go.
-Through this conversation, the skipper should feel the attitude and mood of the clients which can be useful when choosing a tempo of sailing and type of destinations.
-On the other hand, the clients have a chance to meet the skipper in person and establish an initial communication relationship.
+A good skipper should explain the current situation at sea and at the destination in advance.
+He can give own suggestions and advice if the clients are not completely sure where they would like to go.
+Through this conversation, the skipper should feel the attitude and mood of the clients.
+It can be useful when choosing a tempo of sailing and type of destinations.
+On the other hand, the clients have a chance to meet the skipper.
+And also establish an initial communication relationship.

 Even though clients have a right to demand some routes or destinations from a skipper, it is the skipper who takes the responsibility and gives the final decision about navigation and route planning.
-In case of any dispute or misunderstanding, the issue has to be solved in a friendly atmosphere and in accordance with the base if necessary.
-The skipper has to be patient, polite, tidy and neat, and always willing to answer clients’ questions about the yacht, navigation, sailing or destination.
+In case of any dispute or misunderstanding, the issue has to be solved in a friendly atmosphere.
+And in accordance with the base if necessary.
+The skipper has to be patient, polite, tidy and neat, and always willing to answer clients’ questions about the yacht.
+He must also be knowledgable about navigation, sailing or destination.

-Evenings are perfect for planning the next day, while the final decision is going to be made in the morning before casting off to the next destination.
-Good skippers should be able to provide the best spot to stay overnight – either at the anchor or berthing at the marina or port.
-This procedure sometimes considers a friendly tip to the marina or port staff, so clients have to be aware of that.
+Evenings are perfect for planning the next day.
+While the final decision is going to be made in the morning before casting off to the next destination.
+Good skippers should be able to provide the best spot to stay overnight.
+Either at the anchor or berthing at the marina or port.
+This procedure sometimes considers a friendly tip to the marina or port staff.
+Clients have to be aware of that.
 Furthermore, good skippers should always be able to book the table at the best restaurant or bar for their clients.
 The clients have to be ready for dinner on time because restaurants and bars in the high season are usually quite hectic.

 Regarding provisioning for skippers, clients have to provide enough food and drinks for them.
 That considers at least one warm meal a day along with enough water to drink during the day.
 The most common way to do it is if skipper eats and drinks together with clients.
 Sometimes clients insist on their privacy, so they should provide skipper either money for meals or enough food in a yacht’s refrigerator if they do not want a skipper with them.

-Skippers should stay away from alcoholic drinks and beverages at least until the yacht is safely moored, and they should make sure they had enough rest for upcoming duties.
-Therefore, skipper must be left alone for some private free time at the end of the day.
+Skippers should stay away from alcoholic drinks and beverages at least until the yacht is safe, and they should make sure they had enough rest for upcoming duties.
+Therefore, skipper must be alone for some private free time at the end of the day.
 That means that skippers should not party all night long neither on their own nor with clients.